dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 ### Enrollment
 `Tracked Entities` can enroll into `Programs` for which they are eligible.
+Tracked entities are eligable as long as the program is configured with the same `Tracked Entity Type` as the tracked entity.
 We represent the enrollment with the `Enrollment` object, which we describe in this section.

 | Property | Description | Required | Immutable | Type | Example |